MissNaliaka/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Function that reverses a string
+print every character of a string